The Teenage Mutant Ninja Turtles are finally returning to video games with Teenage Mutant Ninja Turtles: Shredder’s Revenge.

 Is there a TMNT: Shredder's Revenge trailer?

-There are two trailers, and they’re both outstanding.
+There are three trailers, and they’re all outstanding.

-While the trailer is mostly animated, we see the game in action at the end.
-The second trailer, which was shown off in April 2021 during the Nintendo’s Indie World showcase, is solely focused on gameplay.
+If you want even more TMNT, the second trailer was released in April 2021 during Nintendo’s Indie World showcase, is solely focused on showing off standard gameplay.
 You can check out that below:

 As of April 2021, Dotemu and Tribute Games have only confirmed that the game is coming to PC and Nintendo Switch.
 When Dotemu first announced Shredder’s Revenge in March, it had an even vaguer “PC and consoles” platform description, with a PR representative telling Inverse that specific platforms would be revealed in the future.

 During that April Nintendo presentation, it was confirmed for Switch.
-Still, we don’t know if it’s a console exclusive or will also come to PS4, PS5, Xbox One, Xbox Series X, Stadia, Luna, or mobile.
-We will update this post if that changes.
+So it seems like we should expect the game to be Switch-exclusive initially and hope that it comes to PS4, PS5, Xbox One, Xbox Series X, Stadia, Luna, or mobile in the future.
+We will update this post if any more ports are confirmed.

 What is the TMNT: Shredder's Revenge story?